+

 What alternative approaches could Peggy Fischer use to collect the unfilled pledge?

-In a non-profit organization like the MCA, the failure of pledges can lead into a very serious problem in the activities of an organization.
-It is therefore advisable to have very smart ways of collecting unfilled pledges.
+In a non-profit organization like the MCA, the failure of pledges can lead to a very serious problem in the activities of an organization.
+It is, therefore, advisable to have clever ways of collecting unfilled pledges.

 One way of doing this is through a letter.
-In this letter, Fischer should try to convince Smith to honor his previous pleas with the museum.
+In this letter, Fischer should try to convince Smith to honor his previous pledges to the museum.
 In this way, the board may recover the funds and clear their debts.

-Incase this method proves futile; Fischer can taken the next step of suing Smith in the court.
+In case this method proves futile, Fischer can take the next step of suing Smith in court.
 Fischer should explain to the court the fact that Smith’s pledge was accounted for in the plans of the building of new facility.
 In this case, it would not be justified for Smith to avoid the payment after resignation.
 The court may finally force him to pay the money.

 Should Fischer involve the board in further discussions leading to a decision about whether or not to file a lawsuit?
 Or should she formulate a recommendation on her own for the board’s next meeting?
 Please support your answer and explain.

-Depending on the prevailing situations and the history of the organization, Fischer should involve the board in further discussions in concluding of whether to file a lawsuit.
+Depending on the prevailing situations and the history of the organization, Fischer should involve the board in further discussions to decide whether to file a lawsuit.
 I can discourage her to formulate the recommendations on her own.

 The dangers of independent recommendations in the board

-In case Fischer opts to make recommendations on his own, he will take some of the board members in surprise.
+If Fischer opts to make recommendations on her own, she will surprise some of the board members.
 According to Carlson and Donohoe (2010), such a surprise will initiate a conflict within the board.

 In case Fischer formulates a recommendation on her own, her decision is likely to face resistance.
 This is because the members are likely to feel that they are being excluded in making critical decisions of an organization.
 This act can therefore fuel conflicts in the organization.

 There is a need to have a clear communication among the board members on every step taken that can affect the organization.
 Each member is therefore entitled to receive updates on different matters concerning the organization.
-Fischer’s action to formulate her recommendations on her own for presentation in the following meeting will deny the other members right to have update information.
+Fischer’s decision to formulate her recommendations on her own for presentation in the following meeting will deny the other members the right to have updated information.
 Current as well as the emerging issues should be communicated to the board members on time.

 In addition, a majority of the board members may be having views different from those from Fischer.
 When Fischer writes down her recommendations, he expects that what he suggests would be the best option and therefore would be accepted by all board members.
 In case he receives an opposition, he is likely to feel offended and this may destroy relationships within the organization.